 The curriculum includes two fieldwork courses in which students spend two days per week in a social agency under the supervision of a professional practitioner selected by a faculty field coordinator.
 Students are placed in mental health organizations, nursing homes, hospitals, and domestic violence/crisis settings, community service agencies, and in foster care/youth programs in the Greater Cincinnati, Northern Kentucky region.
 Admission: Students who declare social work as a major must make formal application for admission to the professional program.
 Students should have completed the prerequisites prior to seeking admission to the program.
-A freshman student may be considered for acceptance prior to successful completion of MTH 176: Statistics I with SPSS, which is recommended for the sophomore year.
+A freshman student may be considered for acceptance prior to successful completion of MTH 174: Statistics, which is recommended for the sophomore year.

 Acceptance into the program is based upon: